 Series Editors: Dawn Ades and Timothy Mathews

 If the past is continually retold in the present, as Walter Benjamin suggests, what can critical perspectives reveal and what do they obscure about the history of our modern time?
-Art and Thought is a new series that revisits and reconceptualises the histories of modernism, avant-gardism and postmodernism.
-Volumes in the series will each offer a critical perspective developed in response to specific cultural artefacts and their qualities.
-They will engage with literary, artistic and theoretical works, from the past as well as the present, with an emphasis on aesthetic interaction between literature, visual art, film and music, including the livre d’artiste.
-The series is intended to showcase the work of new as well as established scholars, whether monographs, single- or multi-authored collections of essays, or new editions of salient or neglected works, in English or in French.
-Works on translation as well as in translation will be considered.
+Art and Thought: Histories of the Avant-Garde revisits and reconceptualises the histories of modernism, avant-gardism and postmodernism.
+Volumes in the series each offer a critical perspective developed in response to specific cultural artefacts and their qualities.
+They will engage with literary, artistic and theoretical works, from the past as well as the present, and explore the interactions between literature, visual art, film and music, including the livre d’artiste.
+The series showcases work by new as well as established scholars, whether monographs, single- or multi-authored collections of essays, and new editions of salient or neglected primary texts in English or French, including original aesthetic works.
+Writing on translation as well as in translation is welcome.
 For further information, contact the series editors, Dawn Ades and Timothy Mathews, or send an email to email@example.com.

 Walter Benjamin nous rappelle que le passé se dit au présent.
 Dans quelle mesure la pensée critique permet-elle d’illuminer notre histoire ?
 La collection Histoires des avant-gardes : art et pensée se propose de penser à nouveaux frais les problématiques liant les esthétiques de la modernité, de l’avant-garde et du postmoderne.
 Chaque volume répondra aux qualités ponctuelles des objets esthétiques et culturels considérés par une perspective critique propre.
 Des œuvres de littérature, d’art et de réflexion y seront abordées, qui souligneront les rapports intimes de l’écriture, du visuel, de la musique, du cinéma.
 Les livres d’artistes ne seront pas oubliés.
 La collection présentera, en langue française ou anglaise, le travail critique de chercheurs établis ou en début de carrière.
-Elle offrira à ses lecteurs des monographies, des collections d’essais critiques, des volumes collectifs, et des éditions nouvelles d’œuvres qui gagnent à être connues ou qui appellent un regard neuf.
-Les travaux sur la traduction seront vivement accueillis.
+Elle offrira à ses lecteurs des monographies, des collections d’essais, des volumes collectifs, et des éditions nouvelles d’œuvres marquantes ou jusqu’à présent négligées, y compris les œuvres littéraires et esthétiques.
+Les œuvres en traduction nouvelle tout comme les travaux sur la traduction même seront vivement accueillis.
 Pour tout renseignement supplémentaire, prière de s’adresser aux directeurs de la collection, Dawn Ades et Timothy Mathews, ou d’envoyer un mail à firstname.lastname@example.org.

 Series Editor: J.B.
 Bullen